A Quantile Variant of the EM Algorithm and Its Applications to Parameter Estimation with Interval Data: Examples of application of the proposed methods

-The previous examples have indicated that the QEM algorithm outperforms the MCEM.
-In this example, we consider a real-data example of intermittent inspection.
-The data in this example were originally provided by \cite{Nelson:1982}.
-The parts were intermittently inspected to obtain the number of cracked parts in each interval.
-The data from intermittent intermittent inspection are referred to as grouped data which provide only the number of failures in each inspection period.
-Table~\ref{TBL:Cracking} gives the data on cracked parts.
-Other examples of grouped and censored are in \cite{Seo/Yum:1993}, \cite{Shapiro/Gulati:1998}, \cite{Xiong/Ji:2004}, and \cite{Meeker:1986}.
-These grouped data can be regarded as interval data.
-Thus, the proposed method is easily applicable to this case.
+The previous examples illustrated that the QEM algorithm outperforms the MCEM both in terms of accuracy and rate of convergence.
+In this example, we consider a real-data example of intermittent inspection of cracked parts.
+This part-cracking data set in this example was originally provided by Nelson\cite{Nelson:1982} and has since then been widely used for illustration in the engineering literature and software.\cite{Kim/Yum:2000,SASQC:2013,ReliaSoft:2015} The 167 identical parts in a machine were intermittently inspected to obtain the number of cracked parts in each interval.
+The data from intermittent inspection are referred to as grouped data where only the number of failures in each inspection are provided.
+The data represent cracked parts and is provided in Table~\ref{TBL:Cracking}.
+Other examples of grouped and censored data can also be found in the statistics and engineering literature.\cite{Seo/Yum:1993,Shapiro/Gulati:1998,Xiong/Ji:2004,Meeker:1986, Nelson:1990,Sun:2006,Lee/Park:2006a,Park/Park/Cho/Bahn:2017} These censored and grouped data can also be regarded as interval-censored data.
+Thus, the proposed method can be easily applicable to these data.
+Note that Seo and Yum\cite{Seo/Yum:1993} and Shapiro and Gulati\cite{Shapiro/Gulati:1998} have given an approximation of the MLE under the exponential distribution only.